AdobeDocs/experience-manager-65.en/help/forms/developing/protecting-documents-policies.md

 For code examples using the Document Security service, see the following Quick Starts:

-* “Quick Start (MTOM): Modifying a policy using the web service API”
+* “Quick Start (MTOM): Modifying a policy using the web service API"
-* “Quick Start (SwaRef): Modifying a policy using the web service API”
+* “Quick Start (SwaRef): Modifying a policy using the web service API"

 ## Deleting Policies {#deleting-policies}